 - the type of browser and operating system you have used.

 We will not disclose or publish information that identifies individual machines, or potentially identifies sub-groupings of addresses, without consent or otherwise in accordance with the NSW Privacy and Personal Information Protection Act 1988.

-Only sessional cookies are used from the Mental Health Commission of NSW site to collect information.
+Only sessional cookies are used from the NSW Mental Health Commission site to collect information.
 This information is unable to be retained once the user session has ceased.

 What happens with the information I provide on the enquiries form on the website?